yourtechie/websolution-wordpress-project/readme.md

 # Project: Deploy a 3-Tier Web Solution Using WordPress and MySQL on AWS EC2

-In this project, you will set up the infrastructure for a web solution using WordPress, a popular content management system.
-You will be using two separate Linux servers: one for the web server and another for the database server.
+In this project, we will set up the infrastructure for a web solution using WordPress, a popular content management system.
+We will be using two separate Linux servers: one for the web server and another for the database server.

 ## Project Overview